uktrade/digital-workspace-v2/docs/search.md

 The following are the various base boost values we use in the search setup.
 When a search request is constructed, these values are multiplied together as appropriate for each specific type of query we send to OpenSearch.

+Please note the intention is that these can be modified in a dedicated part of the admin system; these values are therefore only defaults, and based on the GitHub blog post referenced above.

 | Boost variable | Score | Description |
 |----------------|-------|-------------|
 | BOOST_TITLE | 4.0 | Any match on a title field|